-We commissioned a Conflict Minerals Working Group comprised of individuals in management positions across the legal, finance, procurement and internal audit functions at the segment and corporate level.
-This Working Group is led by members of our senior leadership team.
-The Conflict Minerals Working Group governs our conflict minerals compliance effort and is responsible for providing guidance and direction for the implementation of our conflict minerals program, as well as specific tasks relevant to their respective functional areas.
+We commissioned a Conflict Minerals Working Group comprised of individuals in management positions across the legal, procurement, compliance and internal audit functions.
+This Working Group is led by members of our leadership team.
+The Conflict Minerals Working Group governs our conflict minerals compliance effort and is responsible for providing guidance and direction for the implementation and management of our conflict minerals program, as well as specific tasks relevant to their respective functional areas.